propagated/HyveLog/README.md

 ```

 ### More to Come
 Issues are tracking todos and future enhancements!
+The project uses NUnit for unit test coverage.